 We like naming our child’s toys, even if there’s already something established.
-Rickon Stark here by Skip Hop(of Game of Thrones fame: SPOILER ALERT) is great for developmental play, has a fun-sounding rattle, and cute eyes that light up our daughter’s face every time.
+Rickon Stark here (We named most toys after TV show and book characters, btw) is great for developmental play, has a fun-sounding rattle, and cute eyes that light up our daughter’s face every time.
 When traveling, I really find that having a lot of toys aren’t really necessary.
 We always bring one toy (like Rickon) that we know will light her up when she’s upset, but otherwise, she’s usually checking out all the sights!
 Toys are where I think a lot of parents can lighten the

 Find more fun toys like ours to help keep your infant entertained during the trip!